BenAgro314/engsci_vault/BME205/BME205 Week 5 Review.md

 - consists of endothelial cells with tight junctions, forcing materials from the blood to pass through the cells of the capillaries
 - transport of anything that is not a small water soluble substance or a lipid soluble substance occurs through highly selective membrane-bound carries
+- *"Transport across the brain capillary walls is anatomically prevented between the cells and is physiologically restricted through the cells."*
 - Astrocytes surround areas with a BBB and attach to the cappilaries with their podocytes.
 	- they signal cells forming the capillaries to make tight junctions
 	- participate in the cross cellular transport of some substances like K+